msuliot/octopus/README.md

 #### Description

-This endpoint will allow you to get a `list` of models available in the API.
+This endpoint provides users with the ability to retrieve a `list` of all models currently available through the API.
+Upon calling this endpoint, you will receive a structured list detailing each model's unique identifiers and key characteristics, enabling you to identify and select models for your specific needs.

 #### HTTP Method